agtuary/agtuary-frontend-test/README.md

 The project is for a carbon emission platform, whereby users enter information about a business, in this case a farm, and get outputs from an API which they can then view as charts or save as a report.

-This test, is an extremely slimmed down version of the platform which tests the fundamentals of React while also retains the core features and interactions of the platform.
+This test is an extremely slimmed down version of the platform which tests the fundamentals of React while also retains the core features and interactions of the platform.

 ## Goal